john-itcsolutions/cheirrs/README.md

      If the following is implemented on the Host directly, the upcoming section on installing the cheirrs backend with database and blockchains, should be performed on a multipass ubuntu vm on top of the same Host.
 See below.
+     For now:
-     1. Install microk8s as above
+     1. Install microk8s on Host as above
      2. Add yourself to the microk8s group
      3. Perform quick reset of terminal.

+     Then:

 `snap install juju --classic`